Nadavys/grails-websockets-blackjack/README.md

 Still left to do:
+1. Authenticate users who subscribed to socket feed
-1. Conform the backend to Publisher/subscriber pattern
+2. Conform the backend to Publisher/subscriber pattern

-2. Might want to find a better alternative to "Thread.sleep" for enabling the timer
+3. Might want to find a better alternative to "Thread.sleep" for enabling the timer

-3. Track how many loses/wins per player
+4. Track how many loses/wins per player